Magnetized Thick Disks around Boson Stars: Results

 \paragraph{$\omega=0.671, \ell_0 = -4.5M$:} The solution presented in Fig.~\ref{fig:density_0.671_-4.5} is highly relativistic and composed of a two-centered disk connected by a cusp with a static surface.
-A high magnetization does not effect the torus geometry around the inner center considerably.
-Similar to the other solutions it gets denser and more compressed, thus it is located closer to the BS center as compared to the non-magnetized case.
+A high magnetization does not affect the torus geometry around the inner center considerably.
+Similar to the other solutions it gets denser and more compressed, thus the density center is located closer to the BS center as compared to the non-magnetized case.
 In contrast, the geometry around the cusp and outer center is more affected by strong magnetic fields.
-The cusp is located slightly further away from the BS center, whereas the outer center moves closer to it, therefore the distance between cusp and outer center decreases significantly, as shown in Fig.~\ref{fig:Cusp_center_0.671_-4.5}.
-The distance between outer center and cusp converges for low magnetization parameters to $\Delta r \equiv r_{c_o} - r_{cusp} = 1.09$.
-Furthermore the densities at the cusp and outer center are similar for a high magnetization.
+The density cusp is located slightly further away from the BS center, whereas the outer density center moves closer to it, therefore the distance between density cusp and outer center decreases significantly, as shown in Fig.~\ref{fig:Cusp_center_0.671_-4.5}.
+The distance between them converges for low magnetization parameters to $\Delta r \equiv r_{c_o} - r_{cusp} = 1.09$.
+Furthermore the corresponding density values are similar for a high magnetization.
 The difference between them converges to $\Delta \rho \equiv \rho_{c_0} - \rho_{cusp} = 6.93 \cdot 10^{-10}$.
-Since the difference of the densities is significantly small, the physical properties of the disk between cusp and outer center would be similar and it would be hard to distinguish between them.
-It should be noted that the density in general is very small around the outer center, having a magnitude around $10^{-7}$ in the strong magnetized case.
+Since the difference of the densities is significantly small, the physical properties of the disk between density cusp and outer center would be similar, leaving it hard to distinguish between them.
+It should be noted that the density in general is very small around the outer torus center, having a magnitude around $10^{-7}$ in the strong magnetized case.
 Equidensity surfaces around the outer center become smaller in diameter for a low magnetization parameter, as seen in Fig.~\ref{fig:Torus_0.671_-4.5}.
-In general we conclude that strong magnetic fields are suppressing the outer center.
-Since the static surface is located close to the inner center, the properties in and at the static surface are only slightly influenced by strong magnetization. \\
+In general we conclude that strong magnetic fields are suppressing the outer density center.
+Since the static surface is located close to the inner density center, the properties in and at the static surface are only slightly influenced by strong magnetization. \\